In this article:

 All Elite athletes who finish within the top 10 at any championship must provide proof of citizenship upon request from the Head Official or Race Director.

-An “unofficial” podium recognizing any exhibition competitors shall be held.
-In the case where a non-eligible athlete finishes in a podium position, they will receive prize money, overall awards, or be part of the final official podium, along with national anthems.
+In the case where a non-eligible athlete finishes in a podium position, they will not be eligible to receive prize money, overall awards, or be part of the final official podium.

 Proof of citizenship must include documentation establishing the applicant is a lawful and officially recognized citizen of their nominated country.
 A passport is the usual means for this.